 A year later, we brought a sambrero from Mexico, you got dressed and ran.
 Well, yes, you are from Mexico.
 Chihuahua.

+Then the daily grind of life began, like every woman’s.
+But first, why did Alex marry you?
 When I brought you from Ukraine and you turned from a puppy into a young dog, you caused me a problem, you wanted to be a mother and we lay on my bed for 24 hours without food or sleep, you played pregnant and giving birth.
 And I suffered, pretending to help.
 I couldn’t go to the toilet or get distracted.
 Then I decided that I would bring you from Ukraine a small, smaller than you in weight, male chihuahua.
+I fulfilled your request, the groom flew to you on LOT Airlines in the seat next to me across the ocean to meet life in paradise.

 Yes, it was a happy 11 years of dog’s life.
 You lived together in our house, everything was yours – both the house and the yard.
 Until the end of your life, Alex, even when you growled and barked at him, licked you, your ears, neck and head.
 When he wanted to lie down next to you, and you were in a bad mood, you growled at him.
 Then Alex crawled to you with his back.
 We laughed.